SvenVw/fdm/.changeset/little-heads-tickle.md

 "@svenvw/fdm-app": patch
 ---

-Improve layout of fields page at create farm wizard to show the map better
+Improve layout of the fields page at the create farm wizard to show the map better